 One of the best places to visit in Southern Italy is Catania in Sicily.
 Catania is a beautiful World Heritage-listed city filled with historical buildings and rich culture.

-One of the best things to do in Catania is a walking tour through the historical city.
+One of the best things to do in Catania is a walking tour through the historic city.
 You can either go for one of the free walking tours that depart from Piazza Università or create your own.
-Some of the highlights to include in your walking tour are Ursino castle, Palazzo Biscari, Monastero dei Benedettini, the Roman theater and Piazza del Duomo.
+Some of the highlights to include in your walking tour are Ursino Castle, Palazzo Biscari, Monastero dei Benedettini, the Roman theater and Piazza del Duomo.